tmforum-oda/oda-canvas/source/operators/securityListener-keycloak/README.md

 implementation for security-listener dockerfile.

-## Build and Realesing
+# Buildautomation and Versioning

-TODO[FH]: link to documentation of build and release strategy.
+TODO[FH]: link to description how build and release process works.